nzzdev/Storytelling-Styleguide/catalog/pages/style/colors.md

 Our team's color palette consists of a qualitative scale, two sequential scales and two diverging scales.

 We aim to comply with [AA standard contrast ratios](https://www.w3.org/TR/WCAG/).
 We have also proofed our colors with the most common forms of color blindness.
 These steps ensure sufficient color contrast between elements so that our readers with low vision can read and understand our graphics.
+All of our sequential and diverging scales have seven buckets.
+We like to keep the number of buckets low so that our readers have an easier time perceiving the distinction between ranges in our scales.

 ## Qualitative Color Scale: Primary